Numerous organizations have been involved with the Network since 2014, including:

 If possible, organize others who are interested in these topics (for example: other families or friends) so the topics are brought up by more than one person.

 • Phone your local candidate or representative.
-Have your Action Sheets ready (like the ones in our Advocacy Toolkit) with your facts, personal experiences (optional but powerful) and your requests.
+Have your talking points ready (like the ones in our Advocacy Toolkit or the White Paper) with your facts, personal experiences (optional but powerful) and your requests.
 If you do not get to speak to them immediately, an office administrator will pass on your message.

 • Request a meeting.
-Come prepared with your Action Sheets (like the ones in our Advocacy Toolkit).
+Come prepared with your talking points (like the ones in our Advocacy Toolkit or the White Paper).
 It sends an important message that you have taken the time to be prepared, taken the time to travel and taken the time to meet.
 However, also be prepared with knowing that it is unlikely that your candidate or representative will agree to change anything during your meeting but ask them to commit to looking into your concern, and ask them to let you know what they discovered.
 Be ready to follow up!

 Network Grants Awarded to Members of the Network Advisory Committee